software-tools-books/js4ds/misc/gloss.md

 a way to represent colors as triples of red, green, and blue intensities, each of which ranges from 0 to 255.
-RGB is often augmented in modern systems to create RGBA, where the fourth component is the pixels' transparency.
+RGB is often augmented in modern systems to create RGBA, where the fourth component is the pixel's transparency.

 **Scalable Vector Graphics**{:#svg}:
 a standard way to represent line-based graphics using [XML](#xml)-style notation.